 Staying in touch with family and friends is a big concern for many students who are studying abroad.
 With so many platforms for communication through the internet and Wi-Fi prevalent in many parts of the world, staying in touch while overseas has never been easier.

 Stay in touch, but don't let overcommunication keep you from being in the moment.

-Post pictures on Facebook and Instagram (we have a list of the best photo apps), keep a blog about your experiences, and write emails to the people you want to stay in touch with.
+Post pictures on Facebook and Instagram, keep a blog about your experiences, and write emails to the people you want to stay in touch with.
 For your closest friends and family members, set up regular check-ins via Skype, Google Hangouts, or FaceTime.